First 5 Santa Cruz County: Triple P

 The Solution

-Recruited individuals and organizations interested in providing Triple P services;
+Built relationships with individuals and organizations interested in providing Triple P services;

 Coordinated the Triple P training and accreditation process for practitioners from multiple agencies;

-Provided direction and oversight of the program evaluation; and
+Provided direction and oversight of the program evaluation;

 The Results

-Between 2010-2023, over
+Between 2010-2025, over

 parents have benefitted from the Triple P program

-Between 2010-2023, over
+Between 2010-2025, over

 children have benefitted from the Triple P program

-In a recent follow-up phone survey,
+In a follow-up phone survey,

 95%